patroni/patroni/README.rst

 raft
     `pysyncobj` module in order to use python Raft implementation as DCS aws
-    `boto` in order to use AWS callbacks
+    `boto3` in order to use AWS callbacks

 For example, the command in order to install Patroni together with dependencies for Etcd as a DCS and AWS callbacks is: